y3owk1n/cmd.nvim/README.md

 ### "What about `:terminal`?"

-- Terminal is great for interactive shells, cmd.nvim is for running specific commands
+- Terminal is great for interactive shells, cmd.nvim is for running specific commands, though it still uses the same `terminal` command under the hood

 </details>